History of Anglo-Saxon England: Edward becomes king

-One result of Cnut's marriage to Emma was to precipitate a succession crisis after he died in 1035, as the throne was disputed between Harold Harefoot and Harthacnut.
-Emma supported her son Harthacnut.
-Emma's son by Æthelred, Edward, made an unsuccessful raid on Southampton, and his brother Alfred Aetheling was murdered on an expedition to England in 1036.
-Emma fled to Bruges when Harold Harefoot became king of England, but when he died in 1040, Harthacnut was able to take over as king.
-Harthacnut quickly developed a reputation for imposing high taxes on England.
-He became so unpopular that Edward was invited to return from exile in Normandy to be recognised as Harthacnut's heir, and when Harthacnut died suddenly in 1042 (probably murdered), Edward the Confessor became king.
+Cnut died in 1035, precipitating a succession crisis as the throne was disputed between Harold Harefoot and Harthacnut.
+Harthacnut was unable to come to England as he had to deal with a threat to his position in Denmark, and Harald became king.
+When he died in 1040, Harthacnut was able to take over as king.
+He quickly became very unpopular, especially for imposing high taxes.
+The following year Edward the Confessor was invited to return from exile in Normandy and was recognised as heir to the throne.
+He succeeded when Harthacnut died in 1042.

-Edward was supported by Godwin, Earl of Wessex, and married the earl's daughter.
-This arrangement was seen as expedient, however, as Godwin had been implicated in the murder of Alfred Aetheling.
-In 1051 one of Edward's brother-in-law Eustace arrived to take up residence in Dover; the men of Dover objected and killed some of Eustace's men.
-When Godwin refused to punish them, the king, who had been unhappy with the Godwins for some time, summoned them to trial.
-Stigand, the Archbishop of Canterbury, was chosen to deliver the news to Godwin and his family.
-The Godwins fled rather than face trial.
+Edward was supported by Godwin, Earl of Wessex, and married the earl's daughter, Edith.
+In 1051 Edward's former brother-in-law Eustace came to Dover and got into a fight with the men of Dover, who killed some of Eustace's men.
+Dover was in Godwin's territory, and Edward ordered him to punish the town, but Godwin refused.
+The king, who had been unhappy with the Godwins for some time, summoned them to trial.
+Stigand, the Archbishop of Canterbury, was chosen to deliver the news to Godwin and his family.The Godwins fled rather than face trial.
 Norman accounts suggest that at this time Edward offered the succession to his cousin, William, Duke of Normandy, though this is unlikely given that accession to the Anglo-Saxon kingship was by election, not heredity—a fact which Edward would surely have known, having been elected himself by the witan.
+(Note: See The Norman Conquest by Marc Morris for a discussion on this.)

 The Godwins threatened to invade England.
-Edward is said to have wanted to fight, but at a Great Council meeting in Westminster, Earl Godwin laid down all his weapons and asked the king to allow him to purge himself of all crimes.
-The king and Godwin were reconciled, and the Godwins thus became the most powerful family in England after the king.
+Edward is said to have wanted to fight, but at a Great Council meeting in Westminster, Earl Godwin laid down all his weapons and asked the king to allow him to purge himself of all crimes.The king and Godwin were reconciled, and the Godwins thus became the most powerful family in England after the king.
+The value of the Godwins holdings can be discerned from the Domesday Book.
 On Godwin's death in 1053, his son Harold Godwinson succeeded to the earldom of Wessex; Harold's brothers Gyrth, Leofwine, and Tostig were given East Anglia, Mercia, and Northumbria, respectively.
 The Northumbrians disliked Tostig for his harsh behaviour, and he was exiled to Flanders in the process falling out with Harold, who supported the king's line in backing the Northumbrians.